Cascais-Portugal.com

 Starting from Cascais's central beaches, the path meanders past a succession of charming coves including Praia da Rata and Praia da Poça.
 Along the way, you'll discover the Piscina Oceânica Alberto Romano, a large seawater pool built into the rocks, and magnificent 19th-century villas of the "Portuguese Riviera".
 The route finishes at Estoril's glamorous Praia do Tamariz, overlooked by the famous casino that reportedly inspired Ian Fleming's Casino Royale.

 Early mornings belong to joggers and dog walkers, while afternoons see families heading beachward and couples strolling hand-in-hand.
 With cafés and kiosks dotted throughout, it's impossible to go thirsty on this delightful coastal journey.
+This is one of my favourite walks of the greater Lisbon region, and is especially enjoyable in the spring.

 The Paredão de Cascais passes the Duques de Palmela palace and the Alberto Romano sea swimming pool